Pallava Cave Temples of Trichy

 Site Name: Pallava cave temples

 Mamallapuram is a popular heritage town located in the northern part of Tamil Nadu state which has many cave temples built mainly by the popular Pallava kings Mahendravarman I and his son Narasimhavarman (Mamallan).
 There are two cave temples in Trichy - the upper cave temple and the lower cave temple.
-The upper cave temple was built by Mahendravarma Pallavan; the lower one is believed to have been built by Narasimhavarma Pallavan.
+The upper cave temple was built by Mahendravarma Pallavan; the lower one, as per ASI, is believed to have been built by Narasimhavarma Pallavan.
+However, anyone who has even little bit of knowledge about the Pallava style would definitely deny that.
+This must be the works of the Pandyas or some local kings in the later period.
 Unlike the universally popular Mamallapuram sites, the cave temples of Trichy are not very popular.
 Hardly anyone visits these sites.
 In fact, even the citizens of this city hardly know about them.

 The upper cave temple called as Lalitankura cave temple is located at a height of about 200 meters from the ground level.
 It can be reached by steep flight of steps.
 The rockfort consists of three temples - a small Manicka Vinayakar temple at the foothill, the big Thayumanavar (Shiva) temple at half way to hill top and Uchchi Pillaiyar temple at the top of the hill.
 The upper cave temple is located near Thayumanavar temple on the way to Uchchi Pillaiyar temple.
 It is unfortunate that the site remains closed nowadays and you can view the temple only from outside the grilled gates.

 As per the inscriptions found in this temple, it was built by Mahendravarma Pallava.
 It looks like this would have been his latest work.
 It is not sure why he chose Trichy, traditionally a Chola city, to build this shrine.